public-ui/kolibri/packages/components/src/components/quote/readme.md

 # Quote

-The quote component is implements in two variants.
+The quote component is implemented in two variants.
 The first variant is the default `short` variant as inline quote with quotation marks.
 The second variant is the indented `long` variant.
 The indented variant is used to highlight a text passage or information visually.

 Both variants can be extended with a `cite` element.
-The `cite` element is used to identify the source of a quotation and will be displayed below the quote as link.
+The `cite` element is used to identify the source of a quotation and will be displayed below the quote as a link.

 ## References